stormwaterheatmap/website/docs/get_data.md

 :::

 :::note
-The "data extraction page" (linked below), which currently offers raster data, will be strengthened as part of Stormwater Heatmap Version 2.0 with the addition of time-series data and aggregated data.
+In Stormwater Heatmap Version 2.0, the "data extraction page" (linked below) - which currently offers raster data - will be made more robust with the addition of time-series data and aggregated data.
 While the team works to enhance the website extraction interface, we have created a workaround to provide users with immediate access to Stormwater Heatmap data as described in the "Full-Extent Data Layer Downloads" section on this page.
 Learn more about this update by reading the [ArcGIS Online Full-Extent Data Layer Downloads Now Available](https://www.stormwaterheatmap.org/blog/feature-announcement-ago) blog post.
 :::

 # Full-Extent Data Layer Downloads